 1931 Florenz Ziegfeld, Jr. says goodbye to the Ziegfeld Follies, as the final installment of the great showman's legendary revue opens at the Ziegfeld Theatre.
-Ziegfeld Follies of 1931 stars Helen Morgan, Harry Richman and Buck and Bubbles.
-There will be 165 performances.
+Ziegfeld Follies of 1931 stars Helen Morgan, Harry Richman, and Buck and Bubbles.
+There are 165 performances.

-1954 Actress Anne Bancroft marries Martin May today.
-But things will not last forever; May and the The Miracle Worker star will divorce only two-and-a-half years later, on February 13, 1957.
-Her subsequent marriage to Mel Brooks endured the rest of her life.
+1954 Anne Bancroft marries Martin May.
+But things will not last forever; May and the The Miracle Worker star divorce only two-and-a-half years later, on February 13, 1957.
+Her subsequent marriage to Mel Brooks endures the rest of her life.

 1999 New York Shakespeare Festival's The Taming of the Shrew opens at Central Park's Delacorte Theater.
 Allison Janney and Jay O. Sanders star as Kate and Petruchio in the music-infused production directed by Mel Shapiro.

 2008 Keith Charles, a veteran New York City actor with Broadway and Off-Broadway credits, dies at age 74.
-On Broadway, he starred opposite Lauren Bacall as Bill Sampson (a role originated by Len Cariou) in Applause, and appeared in Celebration and 1976's The Threepenny Opera.
+On Broadway, he starred opposite Lauren Bacall as Bill Sampson (a role originated by Len Cariou) in Applause, and appeared in Celebration and a 1976 revival of The Threepenny Opera.

-2015 Original Little Shop of Horrors star Ellen Greene returns to the role of Audrey for a series of concerts at New York City Center, presented as part of Encores!
-Off-Center.
+2015 Original Little Shop of Horrors star Ellen Greene returns to the role of Audrey for a series of concerts at New York City Center, presented as part of the Encores!
+Off-Center series.
 Jake Gyllenhaal co-stars as Seymour.